Contact

 About

-Business and leadership are listening to what Michael has to say.
-He's addressed audiences in large and small global organizations such as Costco, Memorial Sloan Kettering Cancer Center, General Dynamics, Johnson & Johnson, Lockheed Martin, and NASA as well as the Association for Talent Development.
-He's also spoken before the U.S. Securities and Exchange Commission and U.S. Department of Treasury.
+Businesses and leadership are listening to what Michael has to say.
+He's addressed audiences of all sizes, including global organizations such as General Dynamics, Johnson & Johnson, Lockheed Martin, and NASA, as well as the Association for Talent Development.
+He's also spoken before the U.S. Securities and Exchange Commission and the U.S. Department of the Treasury.

-Michael has spoken at Northwestern University and serves as a guest lecturer at the University of Virginia's Darden Graduate School of Business and faculty member at the Institute for Management Studies.
-Texas Christian University has even created TCU Center for Connection Culture to advance the power of connection throughout higher education.
+Michael has spoken at Northwestern University and serves as a guest lecturer at the University of Virginia's Darden Graduate School of Business and a faculty member at the Institute for Management Studies.
+Texas Christian University has even created the TCU Center for Connection Culture to advance the power of connection throughout higher education.

-Recognized as one of the world's top leadership coaches, Michael is also author of Fired Up or Burned Out: How to Reignite Your Team's Passion, Creativity and Productivity.
-He's been featured in a wide variety of media including Forbes, The Financial Times, The Wall Street Journal, The New York Times, Leader to Leader, Entrepreneur.com, FastCompany.com, HR Magazine, Human Resource Executive, and Talent Management.
+Recognized as one of the world's top leadership coaches, Michael is also the author of Fired Up or Burned Out: How to Reignite Your Team's Passion, Creativity and Productivity.
+He's been featured in a wide variety of media, including Forbes, The Financial Times, The Wall Street Journal, The New York Times, Leader to Leader, Entrepreneur.com, FastCompany.com, HR Magazine, Human Resource Executive, and Talent Management.

 Content